 Planned giving includes bequests, annuities, trusts, insurance, and other major deferred gifts.
 National University has benefited from generous estate giving from many of its alumni over the years.
-Individual gifts have occasionally exceeded $1 million.
-Obviously, large gifts should be carefully planned to ensure that the intent of the donor is satisfied, that tax strategies are optimized, and that the gift is in an appropriate form.
+Large gifts should be carefully planned to ensure that the intent of the donor is satisfied, that tax strategies are optimized, and that the gift is in an appropriate form.

 One special category of donation is the "gift-in-kind."
 Gifts-in-kind (also referred to as donations-in-kind) include most non-cash personal property donations, such as works of art, furniture, equipment, books, and rare manuscripts.
 Gifts-in-kind require special processing to ensure that tax regulations are satisfied and that the gift is properly recorded in the University's financial statements.
 National University of Health Sciences adheres to generally recognized procedures for processing such gifts.
 These include:

 1) Before a gift-in-kind can be accepted by the University, the University must ascertain that the type of gift is consistent with the mission and purposes of the institution.
 If the gift is not directly needed by the institution, the property must be readily marketable and the donor should understand that the gift might be disposed in this manner.
 The potential benefit of any gift must be greater than its potential cost to the University.
 Consideration will be given to the cost of acceptance of the gift (shipping and handling charges), the long term viability of the gift (maintenance, storage, insurance, etc.), and resale marketability.

 2) The University will provide a letter of acknowledgement for the gift-in-kind donation but does not assign a value on the donation.